whati001/tuff-tuff-light/peripheral/README.rst

 Overview
 ********

+You need to adjust the zephyr/led_strip code to support RGBW -> simply add a .w to the struct and use the pixel value in the switch

 A simple sample that can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.